SAP/Webchat/README.md

 ### Default webchat

 To use the webchat, you need an account on [Recast.AI](https://recast.ai) and a bot.
 Then, go to the **Connect** tab and click on **Webchat**.
-It will open a window that lets you adjust your webchat settings, including: color scheme, header customization, bot and user pictures, webchat logo and call to action, and conversation duration.
+It will open a window that lets you adjust your webchat settings, including:
+* color scheme,
+* header customization,
+* bot and user pictures,
+* webchat logo and call to action,
+* conversation duration

 Once you're satisfied with the settings, click on the **SAVE** button.
 A script tag appears, and you just have to copy paste it in your web page to embed the webchat.
+The script must be placed in the <body> tag.

 ```
 <script